Sharivka

-Sharivka (Шарівка, Шаровка) is an urban-type settlement in Bohodukhiv Raion of Kharkiv Oblast in Ukraine.
+Sharivka (Шарівка, Шаровка) is a rural settlement in Bohodukhiv Raion of Kharkiv Oblast in Ukraine.
 It is located on the left bank of the Merchyk, a tributary of the Merla in the drainage basin of the Dnieper.
 Sharivka belongs to Bohodukhiv urban hromada, one of the hromadas of Ukraine.
 Population: At least 332 of Sharivka’s Jews were murdered during the Holocaust.

+Until 26 January 2024, Sharivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Sharivka became a rural settlement.

 Economy

 Transportation

 The settlement has access by local roads to Kharkiv and Krasnokutsk.